plone/plone.protect/README.rst

 If you just want to allow an object to be writable on a request...
 ******************************************************************

-You can add the attribute _v_safe_write onto an object to specify that it is safe to write on read.

-    myobj._v_safe_write = True
+You can use the `safeWrite` helper function.

+    from plone.protect.auto import safeWrite
+    safeWrite(myobj, request)

 Clickjacking Protection